JasonJeng/web-scraping2/README.md

 This tutorial is designed to continue our deep dive into the practice of web scraping.
 In the exercise below we'll be scraping elements from multiple web pages.

+# Goal of this assignment

+The tutorial leads students to write a scraping code that collects 5-starred rating book names from a book rating website across 50 web pages.
+The assignment's goal is slightly different from the tutorial: the script in the project should search and list out 1-starred rating book names instead of 5-starred rating.
+Thus, students should twist the original code by a bit and note with comments.

 ## Working with Multiple Pages
 So far, we've been grabbing elements from a single page in Wikipedia; text from the table of contents, an image, etc. But in general, we'll be wanting to grab multiple elements across multiple pages.